 TIA – Transportation Intermediaries Association.
 Freight Management Logistics is a proud member of the TIA which provides education, information, and connections for ethical transportation brokers.

-NMFTA – National Motor Freight Traffic Association providing expertise in classification of freight, packaging and transportation codes.
+NMFTA – National Motor Freight Traffic Association providing expertise in the classification of freight, packaging and transportation codes.

 Do you need to ship freight right now, need an expert to help?
 Contact us, chat live or get a freight quote right now.